Chris747/D3_files/GithubExercise2.md

 <em>This requires that you have successfully completed the first Github exercise.
 Please see [Part 1](https://github.com/jiwpark00/D3_files/blob/master/GithubExercise1.md)</em>

-Step 1: Now that you know how to fork an existing repository and make changes, you are going to first pull from this branch.
+Step 1: Now that you know how to fork an existing repository and make changes, you are going to first pull from this original repository.

 Step 2: There are two changes in this repository.
 We have a new markdown document called GithubExercise2.md (this is what you are reading now) as well as the fact that the first Github exercise now contains a big Github icon.